cncf/tag-security/CONTRIBUTING.md

 While this repository does not contain open source code, we manage content contributions following open source practice, as detailed below.

-All contributions to this project will be released under the [Apache License](LICENSE) By submitting a pull request (PR), you are agreeing to release the PR contents under this license.
+All contributions to this project will be released under open source license as described in [LICENSE.md](LICENSE.md).
+By submitting a pull request (PR), you are agreeing to release the PR contents under this license.

 ## Communication